 Key Differences Between CMMC and Other Frameworks

 The CMMC framework draws on maturity processes and cybersecurity best practices from multiple previous standards, encompassing some or all of their requirements as part of its own.
 The biggest difference between CMMC and other compliance frameworks is that CMMC establishes five tiered, stacking certification levels that identify the maturity and reliability of a company's cybersecurity infrastructure.
-Briefly, the five levels are:
+Briefly, the three levels are:

 - Level 1: "Basic cyber hygiene" practices, such as using antivirus software and requiring regular password changes by employees.